Printed on September 15, 2019, 5:00 am

 - Employees otherwise eligible to earn annual leave do not earn or accrue annual leave while on leaves of absence.

-- When an employee who is eligible to accrue annual leave transfers into a nine-month academic position (thus becoming ineligible to accrue annual leave), the employee shall take all of his or her accrued annual leave prior to the date of transfer unless the appropriate approving authority determines that the services of the employee must continue until the date of transfer.
-In that event, the employee shall be paid for all of his or her accrued annual leave by a lump sum payment at the time of transfer.
+- When an employee who is eligible to accrue annual leave transfers into a nine-month academic position (thus becoming ineligible to accrue annual leave), the employee shall take all accrued annual leave prior to the date of transfer unless the appropriate approving authority determines that the services of the employee must continue until the date of transfer.
+In that event, the employee shall be paid for all accrued annual leave by a lump sum payment at the time of transfer.

 - MODFY employees who are employed during the period which would normally be the non-duty period of their appointment shall accrue annual leave in accordance with items A and B of this section for each month of full-time employment.
 For part-time employment during that period, MODFY employees shall accrue annual leave on a prorated basis in accordance with item C of this section.